nerves-project/nerves_leds/README.md

 ## Customizing LED states

-The standard LED states are defined as `@predefined_states` near the top of `lib/nerves_io_Led.ex`.
+The standard LED states are defined as `@predefined_states` near the top of `lib/nerves_io_led.ex`.
 You can change or add to them using config.exs as follows:
 ```elixir
 config :nerves_io_led, :state, [
 	fastblink: [ trigger: "timer", delay_off: 40, delay_on: 30 ],
 	blip: [ trigger: "timer", delay_off: 1000, delay_on: 100 ]
 ]
 ```
-See the linux documentation on `sys/class/leds` to understand the meaning of trigger, delay, brightness, and other settings.
+See the Linux documentation on `sys/class/leds` to understand the meaning of trigger, delay, brightness, and other settings.

 ## Limitations, Areas for Improvement

-- linux only, requires `/sys/class/leds`
+- Linux only, requires `/sys/class/leds`
-- most but not all ``/sys/class/leds` features are currently implemented
+- most but not all `/sys/class/leds` features are currently implemented
 - tests don't cover keepalive functionality yet